How to prepare your yard for a storm – 8 construction pro-approved tips to protect your plot

 Without proper drainage, excessive rain can lead to flooding in your yard.

-Aerating a lawn can help, says Leigh.
+Aerating a lawn can help, says Barnes.
 It breaks up compacted soil, and also allows air, water, and nutrients to reach the roots, improving the health of your turf.
+Stockwell also recommends ensuring all gutters and drainage areas on your property are free from fallen leaves and other debris.

-Installing a heat cable is also recommended when living in areas of low temperatures and high precipitation, such as mountain elevations, Pete continues.
+You may also want to consider installing a heat cable when living in areas of low temperatures and high precipitation, such as mountain elevations, says Stockwell.
 Otherwise, ice melt can freeze in not only the horizontal, but also the vertical gutters, even if they're cleaned and screened.
 This can damage the gutters and can also lead to ice damming, he warns.

 outdoor furniture in rain